 Chemistry / Science GCSE: Investigate electrolysis of aqueous solutions using inert electrodes

-This video demonstrates the GCSE Chemistry and Combined Science required practical to investigate electrolysis of aqueous solutions using inert electrodes included in AQA, Edexcel and OCR specifications.
+A demonstration of the key points of the required practical to investigate electrolysis of aqueous solutions using inert electrodes for GCSE chemistry and combined science.

-This video shows that there are several ways to carry out electrolysis and highlights the common features of each method.
+This short film shows that there are several ways to carry out electrolysis and highlights the common features of each method.
 It explores the science behind the practical method, including demystifying some of the key scientific terminology, and supports students to predict what will form at each electrode.

 The practical allows development of Apparatus & Techniques Chemistry 3 and 7 (DfE GCSE subject content guidance, Appendix 4).

-This video could be used before or after the investigation is carried out.
+This short film could be used before or after the investigation is carried out.
 If used before, students should first study some of the theory behind electrolysis.

-The video can then be used to rehearse some of the key elements and key terminology used in electrolysis.
+The film can then be used to rehearse some of the key elements and key terminology used in electrolysis.

-If used after the investigation, the video could be used to highlight a range of methods to investigate separation by electrolysis and to support predicting what will form at each electrode.
+If used after the investigation, it could be used to highlight a range of methods to investigate separation by electrolysis and to support predicting what will form at each electrode.